 My business doesn’t really bother with written contracts – is that a problem?

 Ignoring the wider issues of not recording an agreement in writing, and concentrating purely on the data elements – the answer is ‘it depends’.
-If you disclose any personal data (including such basic data as an individual’s name and contact details) to the other party, or they disclose any personal data to you, then the current DPA requires there to be a short agreement in writing.
-A failure to have a written contract will put the data controller (whether that’s you, or the other party) in breach of the DPA.
+If you use a processor to process any personal data (including such basic data as an individual’s name and contact details) on your behalf, or you are a processor operating under a controller’s instructions then there must be a short agreement in writing.
 A failure to have a written contract will put both parties in breach of the GDPR.

 Ok, I’ll have a written agreement if I must – but can it cover just the data clause?